MarcusWolschon/osmeditor4android/documentation/docs/help/it/Opening hours.md

 * __Mostra intervallo__: visualizza il campo dell’intervallo per specificare un intervallo in minuti.
 * __Elimina__: elimina questo intervallo di tempo.

+### Gestisci modelli

+The template management dialog allows you to add, edit and delete templates.

+In Android 4.4 and later the following additional functionality is available from the menu button.

+* __Show all__: display all templates in the database.
+* __Save to file__: write the contents of the template database to a file.
+* __Load from file (replace)__: load templates from a file replacing the current contents of the database.
+* __Load from file__: load templates from a file retaining the current contents.